Listed on this page are our direct Bender

 in The Great War.
 Where Franz was killed is unknown.
 Franz Xaver Zotz

-is my Bender / Blaies generation's 8th cousin, 2 generations
+is my Bender / Fries / Blaies generation's 8th cousin, 2 generations

 removed.